labtom/tw-task-docusaurus/docs/intro.md

 # Welcome to your Tech Writing Task

 In this task, you're going to use a simple page based on Docusaurus.
-You can run it locally
+You can run it [locally](#start-your-site) in your browser!

 Let's discover **Docusaurus in less than 5 minutes**.